benjamin-bader/thrifty/CONTRIBUTING.md

 Coding Style
 ------------

-The coding style employed here is fairly conventional Java - indentations are four spaces, class names are PascalCased, identifiers and methods are camelCased.
-Code style is checked automatically with checkstyle - nonconforming code will fail during CI builds.
-Anything not covered by checkstyle is left to your discretion, but please try to favor matching the style of existing code.
+The coding style employed here is fairly conventional Kotlin.
+Please use the standard Kotlin code style.
+Anything not covered by CI checks is left to your discretion, but please try to favor matching the style of existing code.

 Workflow
 --------